-The /etc/stork/agent.env file contains the environment variables, but stork-agent does not automatically load them, unless you use --use-env-file flag; the file must be loaded manually.
+Explanation The /etc/stork/agent.env file contains the environment variables, but stork-agent does not automatically load them; the file must be loaded manually.
 The default systemd service unit is configured to load this file before starting the agent.